pontocom/SecLabs/crypto/dh.md

 ### Encrypt and decrypt with DH

 Now that we have a common key between **Alice** and **Bob**, this key can be used to do symmetric cryptography between the two parties communicating.
+Consider the `plain.txt` and `cipher.txt` below, two examples of files that are going to be encrypted or decrypted.

-To encrypt data, we can use:
+To encrypt data in **Alice**, we can use:

-    openssl aes-256-ecb -base64 -kfile alice_dh_common_key.bin -e -in plain.txt -out cipher.txt -pbkdf2
+    openssl aes-256-ecb -base64 -kfile alice_common_key.dh -e -in plain.txt -out cipher.txt -pbkdf2

-To decrypt data, we can do:
+To decrypt data in the **Bob** side, we can do:

-    openssl aes-256-ecb -base64 -kfile dh_common_key.bin -d -in cipher.txt -out clear.txt -pbkdf2
+    openssl aes-256-ecb -base64 -kfile bob_common_key.dh -d -in cipher.txt -out clear.txt -pbkdf2

+And this is a possible way to encrypt and decrypt data using a DH common key.